KhiopsML/khiops-doc/docs/ui-docs/covisualization/features.md

 ![](../../assets/images-khiops-guides/covisualization/image36.png)

 ### Axis representation

 By default, the axis of the matrix represent the cluster size: range of the interval in case of a numerical cluster and number of values in the group in case of a categorical cluster.
 You can choose another representation with the button below the matrix.
-By choosing “Frequency”, the axis represent the frequency of the clusters.
+By choosing "Frequency", the axis represent the frequency of the clusters.

 ![](../../assets/images-khiops-guides/covisualization/image37.png)

 ### Contrast

 The slide bar located at the right of the matrix increases the color contrast in the matrix : the red cells are redder and blue cells are bluer.
 The picture bellow shows the same matrix with different contrasts.

 ![](../../assets/images-khiops-guides/covisualization/image38.png)![](../../assets/images-khiops-guides/covisualization/image39.png)

 ### Summary

 ![](../../assets/images-khiops-guides/covisualization/image40.png)

 ## Annotation

 This view is a simple text box that allows annotating each cluster.
 The annotation is saved int the khcj file.

 ## External data

 ![](../../assets/images-khiops-guides/covisualization/image41.JPG)

 Khiops Covisualization can integrate external data associated to each cluster element.
-The selection of an item in the composition view display the corresponding data in the “External data” view.
+The selection of an item in the composition view display the corresponding data in the "External data" view.
 There are 3 types of data fields: textual, numerical and categorical.
 The display is optimized according to the data type.
 Several fields can be associated for each item.

 ![](../../assets/images-khiops-guides/covisualization/image42.png)

 ### How to import external data

 The external data is imported via text files.
 There is one file for each dimension.
 The external data files are tab-separated value files; the first line of these files contains the column labels.
-There is one column for each data field and a “key” column to link data to items.
+There is one column for each data field and a "key" column to link data to items.

 The following table shows a sample of an external data file.
 It associates three fields to each item: a text, the age and the weight.